AlastairTaft/GeoTraceAPI/README.md

 ## /status

-Get the user status, i.e. whether or not they are infected.
+Get the user status, i.e. whether or not they are at risk.

 Method: Get